John Hawes: Architectural works

-The Monsignore Hawes Heritage Trail is a tourist route which visits many of these buildings, some of which he also built.
+The Monsignor Hawes Heritage Trail is a tourist route which visits many of these buildings, some of which he also built.

-He also designed the Anglican Church of S. Christopher, in Gunnerton a small village in the North Tyne valley, Northumberland.
-The building has recently been restored and now boasts a fine stained glass window by William Tillyer in the west end.
+Hawes also designed the Anglican Church of St Christopher, in Gunnerton, a small village in the North Tyne valley, Northumberland.
+The building has been restored and now has a stained glass window by William Tillyer in the west end.